-We want to take this opportunity to reinforce the College’s Bring Your Own Device Program that is compulsory for all students attending Lyndale Secondary College in 2017.
+We want to take this opportunity to reinforce the College’s Bring Your Own Device Program that is compulsory for all students attending Lyndale Secondary College.

 While you are able to choose the device your child/children bring to school, it has come to our attention that there are many devices that do NOT adequately support learning in the classroom.

 • MOBILE PHONES – are not big enough for students to see content or conduct research.
 They cannot be used for Word Processing, Programming and Computer-Aided Design etc. and are often a huge distraction in class and are banned for Victorian State Schools from the beginning of 2020.